-According to collective imagination, museums are seen as a container of artworks that gives us the chance to plunge into the past.
-Very often though people do not pay attention to the origins of such cultural depots and they do not realize that those memories have made it to our time thanks to the willingness of academics and researchers, who spent a good part of their lives trying to create real itineraries made of artworks.
-This is the case of the collections kept at Museo delle Cappuccine of Bagnacavallo or the devotional ceramics at Museo di San Rocco in Fusignano.
+Museums are often seen as a container of artworks that gives us the chance to plunge into the past.
+If you pay attention to their origins, you will realize that those memories have made it to our time thanks to the willingness of academics and researchers, who spent a good part of their lives trying to create itineraries made of artworks.
+This is the case of the collections of the Museo delle Cappuccine of Bagnacavallo or the devotional ceramics at Museo di San Rocco in Fusignano.

 To see the itinerary on Google maps, click here

 The Order of the Cloistered Capuchin Sisters, in Bagnacavallo since the end of 18th century, stayed in this large convent until the end of the 1970s.
 With the disappearance of the religious institution, the Municipality bought the entire complex and converted it into a cultural centre for its citizens.
 It hosted the Taroni Library and the first group of artworks which would become the Museo Civico delle Cappuccine in 2008.

 The exhibition is organized into different sections.
 The collection of ancient artworks, mainly paintings, which cover a time window stretching from the 13th century, with the Scuola Riminese’s fresco fragment representing the Franciscan St Lodovico da Tolosa, until the end of the 19th century.